NickMcConnell/AngbandPlus/readme.txt

 The "lib/data" directory contains various special binary data files.

-The files 'f_info.raw', 'k_info.raw', 'a_info.raw', 'e_info.raw', 'r_info.raw',
-and 'v_info.raw' are binary image files constructed by parsing the ascii template files in "lib/edit", described below.
+The *.raw files are binary image files constructed by parsing the ascii template files in "lib/edit", described below.
 These files are required, but can be created by the game if the "lib/edit" directory contains the proper files, and if the game was compiled to allow this creation.